CPJKU/LEMONS/README.md

 In the last layers, we perform global average pooling and global max pooling.
 The two output are then combined, passed throught dropout and a fully connected layer which outputs the logit relevance for the track.

 ### Training
-We use a batch size of 20 and train for 1000 epochs with a learning rate of 1e-3, weight decay of 1e-4, adn Adam optimizer.
+We use a batch size of 20 and train for 1000 epochs with a learning rate of 1e-3, weight decay of 1e-4, and Adam optimizer.
 We train a total of 7 models, one for each user.

 ### Validation and Testing